 The idea of a greenhouse heat sink is not new and many examples can be found on the internet, using various technologies and different novel approaches.
 The heat sink is used to help regulate the internal temperature of the greenhouse, the main benefits of building a heat sink is to extend growing season and provide frost protection.

 The principle relies on the sun to generate warm air in side the greenhouse, the warmest air then collects at the greenhouse apex.

-The heat sink we aim to build will be based around capturing warm air from the upper parts of the greenhouse, then transporting this air down into an underground chamber.
-The chamber will be filled with a material that has ideal thermal conductivity properties, offering a good surface area for the air to pass over and also a good thermal mass.
-The air will then pass through the chamber and across the material, as the air passes through the material the heat energy will be passed from the air to the material, thus storing the heat.
-Depending on the heat-sink size this system should help to regulate and keep the greenhouse temperature at a mean value compared to the ambient temperature.
+The heat sink we aim to build will be based around transporting the warm air from the upper parts of the greenhouse, then transporting this air down into an underground chamber.
+The chamber will be filled with a material that possess good thermal conductivity properties, offers a good surface area for the air to pass over and also a large enough thermal mass to ensure sufficient energy is stored.

 The image below was created to visualise what a finished system could look like.